Proxybat/UserCSS/Toyhouse/TH-Default-Font-Switcher/readme.md

 > To view the full page previews check out the "Preview" folder!

 ![alt text](https://raw.githubusercontent.com/Proxybat/UserCSS/main/Toyhouse/TH-Default-Font-Switcher/Preview/th-font-switcher-screenshot-1-mini.png "TH font-switcher screenshot 1 Mini")
+> Above is a screenshot of the default font switcher in action.
+The example font here is Comic Sans/cursive.

 ![alt text](https://raw.githubusercontent.com/Proxybat/UserCSS/main/Toyhouse/TH-Default-Font-Switcher/Preview/th-font-switcher-screenshot-2-mini.png "TH font-switcher screenshot 2 Mini")
+> Above is a screenshot of the default font switcher in action.
+The example font here is Georgia.